 2 Days Out

-- Defrost your fridge and clean.
+- Defrost your fridge and clean it out.

-- Double check your lists and inventory.
+- Double-check your lists and inventory.

-- Eat a good dinner.
+- Eat a solid dinner.

-- Get good sleep.
+- Get a good night’s sleep.

 - Pack up your cleaning supplies and any toiletries that you may need.

 The Day of the Big Move

 - Double-check all cupboards, closets, and other spaces to ensure that they’re empty.
 Don’t forget to look in the dishwasher!

 - Give the movers a tour of your belongings and instructions on what is being moved.

 There you have it, your 30-day moving checklist, broken down into a few manageable chunks.